-Inhalants are a class of drug that can be inhaled without the use of heat or flame.
-For instance, gasoline can be considered an inhalant because fumes are naturally produced while, even though marijuana is inhaled, it requires a fire and smoke to produce the desired effects.
-There are two main categories of inhalant: aerosol sprays and volatile chemicals.
+Inhalants are a class of drugs that can be inhaled without the use of heat or flame.
+For instance, gasoline can be considered an inhalant because fumes are naturally produced while, even though marijuana is inhaled, it requires fire and smoke to produce the desired effects.
+There are two main categories of inhalants: aerosol sprays and volatile chemicals.

 Some inhalants aren’t found in household supplies but, rather, are sold over-the-counter as recreational drugs.
 Products like amyl nitrites are sold as part drugs and can be marketed as seemingly harmless products like “room odorizer.”